Kuhl Interceptr 1/4 Zip Review

 Warmth

 The midweight Interceptr uses Alfpaca Gold fabric and Kashmira side panels to create a warm, thicker fleece.
 The majority of the fleece's bulk comes in the front and back panels where the Alfpaca Gold is.
-The upper arms also have that material as well.
-The sides and underarms use the Kashmira.
+The upper arms also have that material as well, and the sides and underarms use the Kashmira.
 Despite how thick the fleece is, the jacket moves well.
 It certainly provided our testers with a lot of heat while hanging out around the Flatirons in Colorado during the chilly fall months.

 Comfort

-This fleece fits has a slim fit with a bit of a flared waist.
+This fleece has a slim fit with a bit of a flared waist.
 The articulated arms move well though some of our testers found it to be a bit restrictive for serious overhead movement.
-Kuhl also added thin elastic thumb straps which help keep the sleeves in place, though the straps chaff a bit if worn for a while.
+Kuhl also added thin elastic thumb straps, which help keep the sleeves in place, though the straps chaff a bit if worn for a while.

 Breathability

-This piece's thickness makes it nice for casual around-town wear but it also makes its breathability fairly poor.
-The side panels help move some heat from the piece while hiking but it's not comparable to the same level of function in one of the performance pieces in this review.
+This piece's thickness makes it nice for casual around-town wear, but it also makes its breathability fairly poor.
+The side panels help move some heat from the piece while hiking, as does the quarter zip, but it's not comparable to the same level of function in one of the performance pieces in this review.
+However, if you're not planning on a big mission into the mountains or doing any vigorous activity, this fleece is great for lounging and relaxing.

 Layering Ability

 The jacket has a short torso which made it feel like it was riding up when under a second layer.
 While it adds a stylish feel, the hem made it less than ideal for layering.
-It works well for throwing a jacket on when it's raining around town but for heavy activities in the mountain, this piece only does an adequate job of layering.
+It works well for throwing a jacket on when it's raining around town, but for heavy activities in the mountain, this piece only does an adequate job of layering.

-Should You Buy the Kuhl Interceptr?
+Should You Buy the Kuhl Interceptr 1/4 Zip?

 This fleece offers good warmth in a quality fleece.
 It's comfortable and has a great style to it that makes it worth wearing around town and then going for occasional low-commitment hikes.
-The price isn't prohibitively high and overall it's a well-crafted piece.
+The price isn't prohibitively high, and overall it's a well-crafted piece.
 If you're looking for something less technical but with plenty of style, this jacket does the job well.

 What Other Fleece Jackets Should You Consider?